About the Museum

 01. Our History

-The Textile Museum of Canada is celebrating 45 years in 2020!
+The Textile Museum of Canada celebrated 45 years in 2020!

 The Canadian Museum of Carpets and Textiles, founded by Max Allen and Simon Waegemaekers, presents its first collection in a modest location in Toronto’s Mirvish Village.